Jhill-Cabos/Computer-Vision-Crash-Course-/README.md

 - **Edge and Contour Detection** – Explores techniques for detecting object boundaries and contours.
 - **Face Detection using OpenCV** – Implements face detection using Haar cascades or deep learning-based methods.
 - **Line and Circle Detection** – Demonstrates shape detection techniques in images.
 - **Performing Face Recognition** – Tests a trained model to recognize faces, distinguishing between known and unknown individuals.

+## What I have learned

+**Through this crash course, I learned how to work with images and videos using OpenCV, including reading, writing, and basic processing.
+I explored edge and contour detection to identify object boundaries and shapes.
+I also gained hands-on experience in detecting and recognizing faces by distinguishing between known and unknown individuals.
+At first, I wasn’t sure if I would be able to do it well, but as I progressed, I became more confident in applying these techniques.
+This course gave me a solid understanding of computer vision basics and how to use them in real-world tasks.**